 Here are some images Silvia emailed me to share with you:

-And now that I’ve stopped lusting over the items in these images I can see just how stunning they are – just how amazing they are photographically.
-The composition, the lighting, the contrast – I’m sure you’d agree they’re simply stunning, complementing the subject at hand.
+And now that I’ve stopped lusting over the items in these images I can really see just how stunning they are – just how amazing they are photographically.
+The composition, the lighting, the contrast with the styling details – I’m sure you’d agree they’re simply stunning, complementing the subject at hand.
 I hope you love them as much as I did, and I’d love to hear your thoughts in the comments below!